JetBrains/kotlin-web-site/pages/docs/reference/js-project-setup.md

 The Kotlin/JS Gradle plugin automatically generates a standard webpack configuration file at build time which you can find the at `build/js/packages/projectName/webpack.config.js`.

-The most common webpack adjustments can be made directly through the Kotlin Gradle DSL via the `kotlin.target.browser.webpackTask` configuration block in the Gradle build file.
+The most common webpack adjustments can be made directly via the `kotlin.target.browser.webpackTask` configuration block in the Gradle build file.

 If you want to make further adjustments to the webpack configuration, place your additional configuration files inside a directory